peytoncordero/DRI25/command-line.md

 ```
 ## Cleaning the data

 We didn’t tell you this before, but there are duplicate lines in our data!
-Two, to be exact.
+Four, to be exact.
 Before removing them, let’s see how many entries are in our .csv file

 ```console
 $ cat nypl_items.csv | wc -l
 100004
 ```

-This tells us there are 100,001 lines in our file.
+This tells us there are 100,004 lines in our file.

 To find and remove duplicate lines, we can use the `uniq` command combined via `|` with other commands we used before.
 Let's try it out: